wadelau/wadelau.github.io/hanjst/hanjst-replacement.md

 ### Multiple Template Versions
 ---

-Furthermore, we have multiple versions for the web application, e.g. desktop version, mobile phone version, mobile pad version, android app or iOS app.
+Furthermore, we have multiple versions for the web application, e.g. desktop version, mobile phone version, mobile pad version, android app or iOS app, etc.

+If so, we have to set every sub directory for each version of the web application.

+`view/desktop`
+`view/mobile`
+`view/pad`
+`view/android`
+``

 ---